mozilla/node-firefox-install-app/README.md

 # fxos-deploy

-Deploy Firefox OS application to simulator
+Deploy apps to FirefoxOS in NodeJS/CLI

 ## Install